pobzeb/ironman/README.md

 Currently using OpenGL 1.0 (because that's what I know at the moment) for all graphics.

 Current Features:
+ - Tap the mode in the bottom right corner of the screen to toggle through available modes.
+Tap anywhere else to select the mode or press the volume down key to select the mode.
- - Press the volume down key to capture the current image.
+ - Press the volume down key to take action on the current mode.
+For example, snap a photo in Picture mode.
  - Displays current time and date.
  - Displays a horizon indicator to show pitch and roll.
  - Displays current altitude.